m1geo/octolux/README.md

 ```

 In this case, you should run it again and hopefully this time it works.
 In future I'll add some retry logic.

+## Notes

+`octolux.rb` creates a `LuxController` object to do the heavy lifting.
+This object can do a few things:

+  * `lux.charge(true)` - enable AC charging
+  * `lux.charge(false)` - disable AC charging
+  * `lux.discharge(true)` - enable forced discharge
+  * `lux.discharge(false)` - disable forced discharge
+  * `lux.charge_pct` - get AC charge power rate, 0-100%
+  * `lux.charge_pct = 50` - set AC charge power rate to 50%
+  * `lux.discharge_pct` - get discharge power rate, 0-100%
+  * `lux.discharge_pct = 50` - set discharge power rate to 50%

+Forced discharge may be useful if you're paid for export and you have a surplus of stored power when the export rate is high.

+Setting the power rates is probably a bit of a niche requirement.
+Note that discharge rate is *all* discharging, not just forced discharge.
+This can be used to cap the power being produced by the inverter.
+Setting it to 0 will disable discharging, even if not charging.

 ## TODO